A Walk with Love and Death: Production

-The film marked the screen debut of Huston's daughter Anjelica Huston.
-It also marked the screen debut of Israeli actor Assi Dayan, son of Moshe Dayan.
-John Huston plays the role of a noble who defects to the rebels.
+The film marked the screen debut of John Huston's daughter Anjelica Huston.
+It also marked the screen debut of Israeli actor Assi Dayan, son of Moshe Dayan, who was credited as Assaf Dayan.
+John Huston plays the role of Robert the Elder, a noble who defects to the rebels.

-Anjelica Huston had been in the running to play Juliet in director Franco Zeffirelli's adaptation of Romeo and Juliet, but John Huston withdrew her from consideration when he decided to cast her as Claudia in A Walk with Love and Death.
+Anjelica Huston had been in the running to play Juliet Capulet in director Franco Zeffirelli's adaptation of Romeo and Juliet, but John Huston withdrew her from consideration when he decided to cast her as Claudia in A Walk with Love and Death.
 Huston felt that she was wrong for the role, and has commented on the experience that her father "miscast me first time out and I think he realized that.
 I was ready to act, but I wasn't ready to act for him...I was difficult, I didn't want to act with no makeup, although I'd have done it for Franco."
 Father and daughter had a fractious relationship on set, with the young Anjelica's having difficulty learning her lines and focusing, and her father grew more impatient and angry at directing her.

 Music

-The musical score was the work of the French composer Georges Delerue.
+The musical score was by the French composer Georges Delerue.
 It incorporated medieval folk music themes, making extensive use of lute, harpsichord, and recorders.

 Box office

 The film was not a box-office success, but John Huston noted in his autobiography An Open Book (1980) that it was highly praised in France, where there was a greater understanding of the historical context.

 According to Fox records, the film required $3,900,000 in rentals to break even and by 11 December 1970 had made $825,000.
-In September 1970 the studio reported it had lost $1,637,000 on the film.
+In September 1970, the studio reported it had lost $1,637,000 on the film.

 Reception

 Some contemporary reviewers considered that the film held up the past as a mirror of the events of 1968, when it was made.
 Comparisons were variously made with the Vietnam War or the Paris rioting of May/June that year, which required filming to be relocated to Austria and Italy.
-However a recent and detailed analysis of both novel and film by the essayist Peter G. Christensen concludes that the story is literally a period one, intended to evoke the turbulence of its 14th-century setting rather than illustrating cultural or generational issues of the late 1960s.
+However a recent and detailed analysis of both the original novel by Hans Koningsberger and film by the essayist Peter G. Christensen concludes that the story is literally a period one, intended to evoke the turbulence of its 14th-century setting rather than illustrating cultural or generational issues of the late 1960s.